jpablobr/anything-ruby-mthds/README.md

     >IM Gem::FilePermissionError#respond_to?
     >IM Gem::FilePermissionError#respond_to_missing?

-Finally it will `kill/copy` the method you were looking for. :D
+Finally, it will `kill/copy` the method you selected. :D

+## Todo

+Add support to the `--instance` object parameter that the [mthdspool Ruby gem](http://github.com/jpablobr/mthdspool) already supports.

 ## Copyright